 Tell us about your start up, and why you started

-I started Plastic Patrol in 2016 to draw attention through the environmental impact of plastic pollution through adventure and wellbeing.
-It’s only when we connect with nature that we are able to both recognise and appreciate the detrimental impact of human activity and Plastic Patrol’s ambition was – and still is – to sit at the intersection of these two areas to create lasting social change.
+I started Planet Patrol in 2016 to draw attention through the environmental impact of plastic pollution through adventure and wellbeing.
+It’s only when we connect with nature that we are able to both recognise and appreciate the detrimental impact of human activity and Planet Patrol’s ambition was – and still is – to sit at the intersection of these two areas to create lasting social change.

 What are the biggest environmental challenges facing businesses today?